araiari/OECD-Bias-in-students-evaluation/dataset/README.md

 The selection criterion was intuition: we selected the features that seemed to be more interesting for our analysis. data_tidy_NA.csv : reduction of data_tidy.csv without the observations with at least one missing value.

-dati_reg.csv : used to fit the linear models, contains all the basic information about the students (gender, age, ...), about their habits and their socio-economic status.
+dati_reg.csv : used to fit univariate linear models, contains all the basic information about the students (gender, age, ...), about their habits and their socio-economic status.
 We deleted all the observations with at least a missing value.

-data_hierarchical_WAIC.csv : used to fit hierarchical models, contains both the relevant student features and the school features.
+data_hierarchical_WAIC.csv : used to fit univariate hierarchical models, contains both the relevant student features and the school features.